 Lot of people think that vegetarian food tastes bad, but my experience has been that they haven’t found good recipes.
 Restaurants don’t always know what to make vegetarians and will not spend a lot of effort on making tasty dishes for a smaller portion of the public.
 But if you have good recipes, I truly believe vegetarian food can be even better than meat dishes.

-If you need ideas, follow my Pinterest account for lots of vegetarian and vegan recipes.
+If you need ideas, follow my Pinterest account for lots of vegetarian and vegan recipes or check out the Vegan Blueberry.

 For more on the environmental impacts of a vegan diet compared to others, check out this Science Vs episode with over 100 citations.

-Want to get off meat?
+Want to get off/reduce your meat consumption?
 I share my tips on the Fancy Scientist Podcast.

 2. Shop Local